Henry Louis Gates Jr.: Career

 While Gates has stressed the need for greater recognition of Black literature and Black culture, he does not advocate a "separatist" Black canon.
 Rather, he works for greater recognition of Black works and their integration into a larger, pluralistic canon.
 He has affirmed the value of the Western tradition, but has envisioned a more inclusive canon of diverse works sharing common cultural connections:

-"Every Black American text must confess to a complex ancestry, one high and low (that is, literary and vernacular) but also one white and black ... there can be no doubt that white texts inform and influence black texts (and vice versa), so that a thoroughly integrated canon of American literature is not only politically sound, it is intellectually sound as well."

 Gates has argued that a separatist, Afrocentric education perpetuates racist stereotypes.
 He maintains that it is "ridiculous" to think that only Blacks should be scholars of African and African-American literature.
-He argues, "It can't be real as a subject if you have to look like the subject to be an expert in the subject," adding, "It's as ridiculous as if someone said I couldn't appreciate Shakespeare because I'm not Anglo-Saxon.
+He argues, "It can't be real as a subject if you have to look like the subject to be an expert in the subject," adding: "It's as ridiculous as if someone said I couldn't appreciate Shakespeare because I'm not Anglo-Saxon.
 I think it's vulgar and racist whether it comes out of a Black mouth or a white mouth."

 As a mediator between those advocating separatism and those believing in a Western canon, Gates has been criticized by both.
 Some critics suggest that adding Black literature will diminish the value of the Western canon, while separatists say that Gates is too accommodating to the dominant white culture in his advocacy of integration of the canon.
-Gates has been criticized by John Henrik Clarke, Molefi Kete Asante, and the controversial Maulana Karenga, each of whom has been questioned by others in academia.
+Gates has been criticized by John Henrik Clarke, Molefi Kete Asante, and Maulana Karenga, each of whom has been questioned by others in academia.

-As a literary historian committed to the preservation and study of historical texts, Gates has been integral to the Black Periodical Literature Project, a digital archive of Black newspapers and magazines created with financial assistance from the National Endowment for the Humanities.
+As a literary historian committed to the preservation and study of historical texts, Gates has been integral to the Black Periodical Literature Project, a digital archive of Black newspapers and magazines created with financial assistance from the National Endowment for the Humanities (NEH).
 To build Harvard's visual, documentary, and literary archives of African-American texts, Gates arranged for the purchase of The Image of the Black in Western Art, a collection assembled by Dominique de Ménil in Houston.